ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 7.4.4.1-9
 ~~~~~~~~~

-No online tools used for libcore certification, only offline tools.
+No online tools are used for the core library certification, only offline tools.
 In :ref:`Safety Plan - Tool Safety Assessments <safety-plan:Tool Safety Assessments>` all used tools are specified and justified.

 7.4.4.10-11
 ~~~~~~~~~~~

-Libcore uses the rustc safety Qualified Ferrocene compiler, which uses Rust as defined by the Ferrocene language specification.
-Rust is well matched to the needs of libcore.
+The certified core library is being build with the safety Qualified Ferrocene compiler, which uses Rust as defined by the Ferrocene language specification.
+Rust is well matched to the needs of the core library.

 7.4.4.12-13
 ~~~~~~~~~~~